 Sedona is a photographic desert town in Arizona near Flagstaff.
 With a minimal population, it is known for sharp canyon walls, red-rock buttes, and coniferous trees.
+The weather in Sedona is warm, and the neighborhood is rich with lively arts.

 After that continue towards the Canyon and observe the Desert Watchtower and the village.
 After finishing your included dinner at the village, relax and take in the sunset views.

-3. Pandora's Box Ghost Adventure
+3. Pandora's Box: A Supernatural Adventure

 This is your chance to intensify the supernatural experiences with a focus on lust, facts behind murder, and revenge.
-You will stop by some of the places well-known for haunted histories, including Jerome Cemetery, and Haskins House.
+You will stop by some of the places well-known for haunted histories, including Jerome Cemetery and Haskins House.

 The guides offer information that cannot be found in the textbooks.
-Moreover, with the ghost-hunting tools you can figure out the existence or non-existence of any spirits.
+Moreover, with the ghost-hunting tools, you can figure out the existence or non-existence of any spirits.

-4. Sedona Helicopter Tour: Desert Thunder Tour
+4. Desert Thunder Helicopter Experience

 One of the best ways to get a perfect desert view of this Arizona city.
-Get an eagle's eye view of attractions such as red rocks, along with the dwellings of Anasazi cliff.
+Get an eagle's eye view of attractions such as the red rocks, along with the dwellings of the Anasazi cliff.
+On this relaxing and captivating flight, hear about the rich history of the place from your pilot.
+The tour lasts for 30-35 minutes and allows three people at a time.

-5. Starlight Ride on Verde Canyon Railroad
+5. Evening Ride on the Verde Canyon Railroad

 Just thirty minutes south of Sedona, Verde Canyon Railroad provides a ride to the Arizona backcountry.
 Take the ride in the evening to start the experience.
 On your way pass through Verde Valley and two national forests.